TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction: TFusionOcc

-Taking multi-scale lifted depth-aware visual features and a set of T-primitive as input, we use a 3D deformable attention operator, namely DFA3D \cite{dfa3d}, which performs feature aggregation on lifted visual features to mitigate the 3D to 2D projection ambiguity problem, to aggregate visual features for each T-primitive.
-As shown in Figure \ref{TFusionOcc} camera branch and Figure \ref{dfa3d}, the multi-scale lifted depth-aware visual features $Vol^{Cam}_{depth}$ are obtained through outer product operation $F_{depth}^{Cam} \otimes V_{depth}^{fuse}$, this operation gives an accurate depth encoding for each visual feature in the feature map.
+Taking multi-scale lifted depth-aware visual features and a set of T-primitive as input, we use a 3D deformable attention operator, namely 3DFA \cite{dfa3d}, which performs feature aggregation on lifted visual features to mitigate the 3D to 2D projection ambiguity problem, to aggregate visual features for each T-primitive.
+As shown in Fig.~\ref{TFusionOcc} camera branch and Fig.~\ref{3dfa}, the multi-scale lifted depth-aware visual features $Vol^{Cam}_{depth}$ are obtained through outer product operation $F_{depth}^{Cam} \otimes V_{depth}^{fuse}$, this operation gives an accurate depth encoding for each visual feature in the feature map.
 For each T-primitive feature sampling $p^{T}_{i}$, we first use the mean location $m_{i}$ of each $p^{T}_{i}$ as the center, convert the center location from the cylindrical coordinate to the cartesian coordinate, and feed its associate query feature $q_{i}$ to an MLP layer, resulting in 13 offsets $\Delta m_{j}$ with respect to the center to form a set of 3D sampling points $m^{samp}=\left \{ m^{samp}_{i} = m_{i} + \Delta m_{j}\mid j=1,...,13 \right \} $.
 Then, we leverage extrinsic and intrinsic matrices to project each 3D sampling point $m^{samp}_{i}$ onto the lifted depth-aware visual features, resulting in the location of the sampling of the pixel frame $\bar{m}^{samp}_{i} = \left ( u_{i},v_{i},d_{i} \right ) $.
-Lastly, a 3D deformable attention operator DFA3D takes $\bar{m}^{samp}_{i}$ as a sampling location to perform cross-attention visual feature aggregation on $Vol^{Cam}_{depth}$, resulting in an updated query feature $q_{i}^{updated}$.
-The overall sampling process can be formulated as follows:
+Lastly, a 3D deformable attention operator 3DFA takes $\bar{m}^{samp}_{i}$ as a sampling location to perform cross-attention visual feature aggregation on $Vol^{Cam}_{depth}$, resulting in an updated query feature $q_{i}^{updated}$.
+The overall sampling process can be formulated as follows.

-After the 3D cross-attention process, $q_{i}^{updated}$ already aggregates sufficient depth-aware visual features and is passed to the MGCAFusion module for feature fusion.
-Meanwhile, the set of 3D sampling points $m^{samp}$ for each T-primitive is also passed on to the MGCAFusion module for semantic-aware lidar feature aggregation.
+After the 3D cross-attention process, $q_{i}^{updated}$ already aggregates sufficient depth-aware visual features and is passed to the GCWSFusion module for feature fusion.
+Meanwhile, the set of 3D sampling points $m^{samp}$ for each T-primitive is also passed on to the GCWSFusion module for semantic-aware LiDAR feature aggregation.